Gabriel Naouri

-Gabriel Naouri (born July 6, 1981) is a French CEO and entrepreneur.
-He is the founder and CEO of Majorelle Investments (co-controlled with Apollo Capital Management).
-He was previously deputy head of international operations of Groupe Casino and the co-founder and Chairman of Yandex.Market, one the leading e-commerce player in Russia.
+Gabriel Naouri (born July 6, 1981) is a French CEO and entrepreneur, founder and CEO of Majorelle Investments (co-controlled with Apollo Capital Management).
+He was previously co-founder and Chairman of Yandex.Market, and deputy head of international operations of Groupe Casino.

 Biography

 Education

-Gabriel Naouri graduated from the Université Paris Dauphine (France) with a master's degree in applied mathematics.
+Gabriel Naouri graduated from the Paris Dauphine University (France) with a master's degree in applied mathematics.
 He later enrolled in the “Global Leadership and Public Policy” program at Harvard University in 2011.
 Gabriel Naouri is a certified board member from Sciences Po Paris and NYSE Euronext.

 Early career

 In 2004, Gabriel Naouri joined the M&A department of Rothschild & Cie Banque in New York City.

-He then become a marketing manager in the Consumer Products division of L’Oréal USA Garnier in New York City.
+He then became a marketing manager in the Consumer Products division of L’Oréal USA Garnier in New York City.